Zaid-Ajaj/Fable.Remoting/documentation/src/error-handling.md

     "handled": true
 }
 ```
-Parsing the response text if needed becomes the responsibility of the consuming application
+Parsing the response text if needed becomes the responsibility of the consuming application.